Nastel/tnt4j-streams/README.md

   ```
 * `Distribution` (OU) - distributable package build module.

-All optional modules (extensions) depends to `core` module and can't be build and run without it.
+All optional modules (extensions) depends on `core` module and can't be build and run without it.

 **NOTE:** `Samples` module provides no additional features to TNT4J streaming framework.
 It contains only streams API use samples.
 **NOTE:** `Distribution` module performs Maven post-build release assemblies delivery to `build/` directory.